Lead-time & Latest News Page

 (3) If you just have rafter tails, or if you have fascia boards across the rafter tails for the gutter attachment?

-(4) The type of roofing you have and the pitch of your roof for evaluation of difficulty?
+(4) The type of roofing you have and the pitch of your roof?

 (5) Which gutters are more than one story high?

-(6) Make sure to add any digital pictures of your house, so I can see if there are any issues you may have missed.
-I have a cable modem, so file size is not an issue for me.
+(6) Be sure to add a few digital pictures of your house, so I can see if there are any issues you may have missed or options to improve your gutter system I can recommend.
+I have broadband, so file size is not an issue for me, but you may need to break it up into several e-mails to get it to go through.

-The more info you send, the more chance that I can give you an accurate ceiling cost for your project.
-If I am a bit off, that is OK, since I always re-price the final cost to reflect only the material actually installed on your house.
+The more info you send, the more chance that I can give you an accurate ceiling cost for your project, but if we are a bit off, that's OK, since I always re-price the final cost to reflect only the material actually installed on your house.
 This way no one looses.

-You are welcome to arrange for a trip out to my shop to personally see demonstration of the gutter parts I use.
-I had painted aluminum gutters on the house there in Lake Oswego, with a metal roof for the most extreme example of rain, snow, and debris management, along with one set of rain-cups for a downspout, but that house was demolished to make way for a housing development.
-We have addresses of several houses on this web site that you can drive over to see closer to your area.
-Our address is on my Contact web page.
+You are welcome to arrange for a trip out to my home/shop to personally see a demonstration of the gutter parts I use.
+We also have addresses of several houses on this web site that you can drive over to see closer to your area:

 On-site Estimates:

-To date; Corvalis and Wheeler on the Oregon Coast is the farthest I have gone for gutter work, but I do have to charge for the extra mileage for jobs outside my local Portland, Oregon area.
-I am not licensed to work outside Oregon, so I do not do any quotes for Washington residence.
+To date Canton, Ohio is the farthest I have gone for gutter work, but I am only licensed to work within Oregon.
+Of course I would need to charge for the extra mileage for bids and work outside my local area within a 20 mile radius of SW Portland.
+I am not licensed to work outside Oregon, so I do not do any on-site quotes for out of State residence.

-If I need to do an on-site quote; I will take measurements and write up a bid for your consideration there on the spot.
+When I do an on-site quote I will take loose measurements and usually write up a bid for your consideration there on the spot.
 There is usually a pleasant surprise at the end of each job, since I only charge for what material lengths remain on your house.
-Please e-mail me with house photos, address, contact info, and any other details you think is relevant to your needs, so I can service you with a bid and show you samples.
+Please e-mail me with house photos, address, contact info, and any other details you think is relevant to your needs, so I can service you with a bid and show you relevant samples.

 .